thomastabs/thomastabs/Introduction.md

-Hello, my name is Thomas and
+Hello, my name is Tomas and
 I'm studying computer science and its quite fun!
 I am still learning but I do enjoy programming a lot!!

-Currently I am a Ubuntu and C enjoyer, I'll be posting some of my works here, I hope you enjoy :D
+Currently I am a Ubuntu, C, and Java enjoyer, I'll be posting some of my works here, I hope you enjoy :D

 I am currently studying at Instituto Superior Técnico,